Gold Cycles vs Property Cycles in 2024: When Will Gold Reach Peak Valuation?

 When thinking about how we might gain some ‘leading cyclical insight’ into the Global Sovereign Default Cycle (using Reinhart & Rogoff’s chart below), we realised at a first-principles level that ‘in theory’ conditions that give rise to Sovereign Default Risks are reasonably observable by many different participants well in advance of any actual Sovereign Default occurring for a country.

 Therefore, somewhat in keeping with Exter’s inverted pyramid capital flow theory, you should be able to see money start progressively heading for the safety of Gold ahead of when the Sovereign Defaults started to manifest themselves.
+[GSG Editors note: Are we starting to see this already with more and more central banks adding to the gold reserves?]

 When we had a look at the data (by ‘deflating’ Gold by Commodity prices thereby seeing the ‘real demand’ or ‘real price’ of Gold) it was no surprise to see almost a near-perfect 10 year leading relationship of the ratio of Gold to Commodities (see green line in below chart).